inquisitour/DataExtractionAgent/README.md

-# OphthalmologyQA Web Scraper
+# DataExtractionAgent

 ## 🔬 Project Overview

-OphthalmologyQA Web Scraper is an advanced web scraping tool designed to extract question-answer pairs related to ophthalmology from various online sources.
+DataExtractionAgent is an advanced web scraping tool designed to extract question-answer pairs related to ophthalmology from various online sources.
 It combines modern web scraping techniques with natural language processing to create a comprehensive database of ophthalmology-related information.

 ### 🌟 Key Features